 Frank Lee was born into slavery in Charlottesville, Virginia.
-He worked as a farm laborer, and his owner may have moved or sold him to Buchanan, Virginia, sometime before the war.
+He worked as a farm laborer, and his owner may have moved or sold him from Albemarle County around 100 miles south and west to Buchanan in Virginia's Blue Ridge mountains sometime before the war.
 The tumult of the Civil War provided him with a chance to flee from Virginia and lay claim to freedom.
 In 1862, he later recalled, he “escaped from my master and followed the Union army.”
 In the process, he reported, he “became separated from my people.”
 He had reached Boston, Massachusetts by 1864, and enlisted as a private in the Union Army there on 16 March 1864.

 A month later, on 12 April, Lee mustered into Company K of the 5th Massachusetts Colored Cavalry Regiment.
 His service records describe him as five feet, inches tall, with black hair, black eyes, and a black complexion.
 A man named Henry Lee, who was also born near Charlottesville and who may have been his brother, mustered into the regiment soon afterward.
 The army stationed the regiment in central Virginia, where Lee and his comrades took part in the Siege of Petersburg.
 Their colonel, Charles Francis Adams, Jr., grandson of President John Quincy Adams, observed that the men “greatly distinguished themselves” and “fought fiercely” in the initial assault.